 What is a Subsidiary?

 A subsidiary company is just another word for child company.
 A “parent” company can have lots of baby companies.
 Subsidiaries are powerful tools.
 They allow for firewalls of protection between assets and business lines.
-Subsidiaries are often separately-filed limited liability companies.
+Subsidiaries are often separately-filed LLCs.
 Between state annual franchise taxes and annual registered agent fees, the cost starts at about $400 per year per LLC.

 How LLCs and Subsidiary Companies Are Related